coq/platform/doc/README_2021.09.0_8.14+beta1.md

 # Coq Platform 2021.09.0 providing Coq 8.14+rc1 with a beta package pick

-The [Coq interactive prover](https://coq.inria.fr) provides a formal language to write mathematical definitions, executable algorithms, and theorems, together with an environment for semi-interactive development of machine-checked proofs.
+The [Coq proof assistant](https://coq.inria.fr) provides a formal language to write mathematical definitions, executable algorithms, and theorems, together with an environment for semi-interactive development of machine-checked proofs.